 In 1938 the home of parishioner George Pettit became available at 20 Chapman Avenue Beecroft.
 It was purchased as the parsonage – and continued to serve that role until 1970 when it was sold to again become a private home.
 The parsonage moved to a home purchased in 52 Bambara Crescent Beecroft.

-In 1955 the church property was extensively with a new sanctuary and extended hall space.
-A memorial stained glad window was designed by Mr Redeski of John Aswin & Co and was installed in memory of Clarence Fisher Newman a member and Trustee of the church who had died in 1954.
+In 1955 the church property was extensively modified with a new sanctuary and extended hall space being added.
+A memorial stained glass window was designed by Mr Redeski of John Aswin & Co and was installed in memory of Clarence Fisher Newman a member and Trustee of the church who had died in 1954.
 The front of the church was then extended and another stained glass window added in 1965-6.

-As part of the Union debate the Beecroft Presbyterian Church elected to continue as a Presbyterian Church resulting in Beecroft being joined with the Bethlehem Church at Thompson’s Corner.
-That was a difficult partnership with different ethos and ceased in 1995.
+As part of the Union debate the Beecroft Presbyterian Church elected to continue as a Presbyterian Church resulting in Beecroft being joined with the Congregational Church in Cheltenham and the Bethlehem Church at Thompson’s Corner.
+The latter was a difficult partnership with different ethos and ceased in 1995.

 131 Copeland Road became available for purchase in 1983 and was initially purchased as a home for the youth worker.
 Then in 1991, 129 Copeland Road was purchased from the Goldberg family and work commenced to build the aged care facilities known as Copeland Gardens.

 Throughout much of the history of the church, 3 services have been held.
-During the 1940s the evening service was held jointly with the Anglican, Presbyterian and Cheltenham Congregational.
+During the 1940s the evening service was held jointly with the Anglican, Presbyterian and Cheltenham Congregational churches.
 A Harvest service was held between 1918 and 1970.
-Small groups of members meeting in homes commenced in 1952.
+Small groups of members meeting in homes commenced in 1952 .

 Throughout the history of the church there have been strong women and men’s groups.
 From 1991 there have been a series adult leisure learning with a particularly strong Australian History section.